segmentio/segment-docs/src/connections/storage/catalog/aws-s3/index.md

 6. Verify Segment data is stored in the S3 bucket by navigating to the `<your_S3_bucket>/segment-logs` in the AWS console.
 The bucket will take roughly 1 hour to begin receiving data.

 > info ""
-> Did you know you can create destinations with the Config API?
-For more information, see [Create Destination](https://reference.segmentapis.com/#51d965d3-4a67-4542-ae2c-eb1fdddc3df6){:target="_blank"}.
+> Did you know you can create destinations with the Public API?
+For more information, see [Create Destination](https://docs.segmentapis.com/tag/Destinations#operation/createDestination){:target="_blank"}.

 ## Migrate existing destinations